timwhitlock/php-commonjs/README.md

 The runtime processor allows you to debug your code much the same as you normally would.
 It loads your modules as separate js files to aid debugging, and hardly touches your source code during development.

-The deploytime compiler reduces an entire 'application' to a single js file and compresses it with Google's Closure Compiler (included)
+The deploytime compiler reduces an entire 'application' to a single .js file and compresses it with Google's Closure Compiler (included)

 ## Example